QubitProducts/cherrytree/docs/guide.md

 // => /
 ```

-If you configure the HistoryLocation to use hashchange event instead of pushState, the links generated will have a `#` prepended.
+If you configure the HistoryLocation to use hashchange event (by setting `pushState: false`), the generated links will start with `#`.

 You can customize the behavior of a route by creating a `Route`
 subclass.
 For example, to customize what happens when your user visits